Participant information

 Just before the end of the finish line, those who have run 5, 10, 15 or 20 times can be awarded a medal of honour.

-The first 3 finishers in the marathon, half-marathon and 5 km distances receive NOK 6, NOK 4 and NOK 2,000 respectively.
+The first three finishers in the marathon and 5 km distances will receive NOK 6, 4 and 2,000 respectively.

 If you set a new course record, you get NOK 4,000.